Chapter 3 - Documentation and Evidence

 Affidavits summarizing the evidence presented to the court and records from the judicial proceedings; and

-Affidavits or records that are consistent with the findings made by the court.
+Affidavits or records that are consistent with the determinations made by the court.

 The order or supporting evidence should specifically indicate:

-With whom the child is placed (for example, the name of the person, or entity, or agency if the child is adjudicated dependent) and the factual basis for this finding;
+With whom the child is placed, if the court has appointed a specific custodian or guardian, (for example, the name of the person, or entity, or agency) and the factual basis for this finding;

 USCIS is mindful that there are often confidentiality rules that govern disclosure of records from juvenile-related proceedings.
 For this reason, officers generally do not request information or documents from sources other than the SIJ petitioner or his or her legal representative.